apache/kylin/website/_dev/dev_env.md

 For other hadoop distribution, basically start the hadoop cluster, make sure HDFS, YARN, Hive, HBase are running.

+Note:

+* You may need to adjust the YARN configuration, allocating 3-4GB memory to YARN resource manager.
+* The JDK in the sandbox VM might be old, please manually upgrade to Java 8 (Kyin 2.5 requires Java 8).

 ## Environment on the dev machine